Se-Gl/greencss-deprecated/posts-doc/animation-css-examples.md

 1. Check the [CSS animation](/examples/animation) site.
 You can choose from over 110 different handmade CSS animations.
 2. First choose your desired type of animation.
 For example a fade in animation. `fade-in`
-3. Afterwards, select the desired duration for your animation.
+3. Afterwards, select the desired animation duration for your animation.
 For example 500ms `animation-duration-500ms` By the way, 750ms is the default class, and called `animate`.
 4. Choose the animation condition.
 If, for example, the animation should be played in a loop, select infinite `animation-infinite`.
 5. On the right side you can now copy the entire animation snippet directly and insert it into your document.
 6. In addition - and if required - you could also include an animation delay.